What is a Digital Object Identifier (DOI)? | Is it an Indicator of Quality?

 You could have used this URL (if you knew it) but if the publisher, Springer in this case, move the paper’s location, that URL may no longer work, but the DOI URL will always work, as it is a permalink to the article.

-Who manages the Document Object Identifier (DOI) system?
+Who manages the Digital Object Identifier (DOI) system?

 The DOI system is managed by a not for profit organization, called the International DOI Foundation (IDF).
 They have a web site at https://www.doi.org/, which includes details of the DOI system, how to use it and how to register to use DOIs.
 If you have an interest in DOIs, this web site is a must visit.